Azure/azure-sdk/docs/ios/design.md

 {% include requirement/MUST id="ios-response-return-logical-entity" %} return the logical entity for the normal form of a service method.
 The logical entity MUST represent the information needed in the 99%+ case.

 {% include requirement/MUST id="ios-response-access-response" %} *make it possible* for a developer to access the complete response, including the status line, headers, and body.

-Accepting a callback of type `HTTPResultHandler` achieves the above two requirements for client methods which only notify the user once, upon completion or failure of the async call.
+The callback type `HTTPResultHandler` encodes this requirement and is the recommended type for callbacks passed to async client methods.

 {% include requirement/MUST id="ios-response-provide-examples" %} provide examples on how to access the raw and streamed response for a request, where exposed by the client library.
 We don't expect all methods to expose a streamed response.